-Chancellor Roe was named to the Dallas 500 most powerful business leaders in Dallas-Fort Worth by D CEO magazine in 2017, 2018 and 2019, and in 2018 she was named to Fort Worth’s “400 Most Influential People” list, compiled by Fort Worth Inc. magazine.
-She serves on the Board of Directors for the Dallas Citizens Council, Dallas Regional Chamber of Commerce, Downtown Dallas Inc. and the Challenger Center.
-She is a trustee for the Southwest Research Institute and a Board Advisor for the Texas Women’s Foundation.
+Chancellor Roe was named to the Dallas 500 most powerful business leaders in Dallas-Fort Worth by D CEO magazine in 2017, 2018 and 2019.
+She serves on the Board of Directors for the Challenge Center, Dallas Citizens Council, Downtown Dallas Inc., and the Dallas Regional Chamber, where she chairs the chamber’s University CEO Council.
+Chancellor Roe is also a trustee for the Southwest Research Institute, and a Board Advisor for the Texas Women’s Foundation.

 Prior to her arrival in North Texas, Chancellor Roe served as Acting Deputy Administrator for NASA – capping her 33-year career in aerospace in leadership role similar to that of a chief operating officer.
 As Acting Deputy Administrator, she was responsible for general oversight of 17,000 NASA employees and operation of 10 field centers across the nation.
 She also directed program and project teams on product/mission delivery, acquisition strategy, partnership and international strategy, and risk management.